 Part of the original design for the federal city, this massive park stretches from the US Capitol to the Lincoln Memorial and around the Tidal Basin to the Jefferson Memorial.
 It has played host to many momentous, world-changing events throughout history including the 1963 March on Washington, the Million Man March and several presidential inaugurations.
 Today, the National Mall serves as a place for reflection, a memorial to American heroes, a symbol of freedom and a forum for the exercise of democracy through protests and rallies.
 The Smithsonian museums, the Vietnam Memorial, the Reflecting Pool and the iconic Washington Monument are a few of the most well-known of the National Mall's many iconic sites.
 Certainly, any visit to Washington DC should start with a tour of the United States National Mall, aptly named "America's front yard."

-Arlington National Cemetery is the final resting place of many who gave their lives in service to the country.
-Two US presidents - John F. Kennedy and William Howard Taft - are buried here.
+The Arlington National Cemetery is the final resting place of the brave souls who gave their lives in service to the country.
+Two of America's former presidents, John F. Kennedy and William Howard Taft are buried here.
 The crew of the Challenger space shuttle, civil rights leader Medgar Evers and film star Audie Murphy are among the many honored here.
-The Tomb of the Unknown Soldiers, containing remains of unidentified soldiers from World Wars I, II, and the Korean War, is guarded 24 hours a day.
+The Tomb of the Unknown Soldiers, containing remains of unidentified soldiers from World Wars I, II, and the Korean War, are protected by the 3rd U.S. Infantry Regiment or the Old Guard 24 hours a day.
 The changing of the guard ceremony is a moving tribute to them.
-Arlington House, the home of Robert E. Lee until the outbreak of the Civil War, is located on the cemetery grounds.
-Visitors may walk through the cemetery or board a tour tram.
+Arlington House, the home of renowned Confederate leader Robert E. Lee, until the outbreak of the Civil War, was located on the cemetery grounds.

 The Hillwood Estate, Museum and Gardens is the legacy of Marjorie Merriweather Post, a famous socialite and founder of General Foods.
 The 40-room mansion dates back to the 1920s and houses a huge collection of art, jewelry and other artifacts that belong to her.
 View rare Faberge eggs, historic portraits, exquisite tapestries and pieces of china.
 Walk through the landscaped gardens and enjoy the colorful flowers and plants.